yashlan/Treasure-Chest-Reward-System/README.md

 ![](Assets/Images/ss2.png)

-then, dont forget to add a onclick function into your chest button.
+then, dont forget to add an onclick function into your chest button.

 GOOD LUCK!!!